-PART 2: (To be filled by Applicant)
+PAIRT 2: (To be filled by Applicant)

-Please fill in information accordingly, tick if compliant with the fire safety regulations, cross for non-compliances.
-Please indicate N.A wherever not applicable, .
+Required precaution and safeguard checklists (To be filled by Applicant) Please fill in information accordingly and tick if in compliance with the fire safety regulations, directions and requirements.
+Please cross for non-compliances.
+Where items are not applicable, please indicate NA.

-Project Officer (CAAS/CAG Project Only)
+Project Officer (CAA.S/CA.G Project Only)

-Full Name/ Div/Designation Office Mobile No:
+Name/ Div/Designation Contact No:

 Signature: Date:

 Joint Site Inspection

 Date & Time: Fire Alarm Panel:

 Affected Zone/ ACV:

 Name of Building Maintenance Contractor: Name of Contractor :

 Emergency Mobile Contact No :

-Circotus & Data Cinneture & Deta
+Signature & Date -Signature & Date